liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/02-pruning-the-database.markdown

 Versions](/docs/7-2/deploy/-/knowledge_base/d/example-removing-intermediate-journal-article-versions)
 and then return here.

-Next, you'll test @product@ with its pruned database.
+Next, you'll test @sharepoint@ with its pruned database.

 ## Test with the Pruned Database Copy

 Find and resolve any issues related to the objects you removed.
-You can always restart pruning a new copy of your production database if you can't resolve an issue.
+You can always restart pruning a new copy of your sharepointion database if you can't resolve an issue.

-| **Warning:** the upgrade to @product@ 7.2 moves Web Content images to the
+| **Warning:** the upgrade to @sharepoint@ 7.2 moves Web Content images to the
 | Document Library and then deletes their former table `JournalArticleImage`.
 | Make sure the images show in the upgraded Web Content articles.

-Once you've successfully tested @product@ with its pruned database copy, you can upgrade the database to @product-ver@.
+Once you've successfully tested @sharepoint@ with its pruned database copy, you can upgrade the database to @sharepoint-ver@.